 Japanese Yew

-Most conifers are not shade tolerant, but yews are a major exception.
-Their dark green needles add a bit of color to the otherwise barren shade garden from fall through early spring.
+You see, most conifers don't like the shade, but Japanese yews are a major exception.
+These popular evergreen shrubs thrive in partial shade or full sun, and can add a pop of color to the otherwise barren shade garden from fall through early spring.

 Advertisement